 Learn how to process WingtraOne images with Pix4Dmatic.

-Before installing Pix4Dmatic read the minimum and recommended hardware requirements and ensure that your device fulfills the requirements.
+Before installing Pix4Dmatic read the minimum and recommended hardware requirements and ensure that your device fulfils the requirements.

 Pix4Dmatic is faster and more reliable than Pix4Dmapper for corridors and large datasets of more than 5000 images.

 Open Pix4Dmatic and drag and drop the images or select the folder from the disk in the highlighted area.

 Specify the project name and the disk location where the project will be saved and click on Start.

 Step 2.
 Image and output coordinate system